charleennewland/blog/kaizen_workshops.md

 Here are some important points to follow when selecting a team:

-- Select a team leader with strong leadership skills.
-This individual should be familiar with Lean techniques and have the ability to explain them to team members on the fly;
+- **Select a team leader with strong leadership skills.** This individual should be familiar with Lean techniques and have the ability to explain them to team members on the fly;
-- Include key stakeholders with a vested interest in the process being improved, such as managers, supervisors, and employees directly involved in the targeted area;
+- **Include key stakeholders with a vested interest in the process** being improved, such as managers, supervisors, and employees directly involved in the targeted area;
-- Include individuals with diverse skills and expertise, meaning members from different departments who can provide unique insights into the entire value stream;
+- **Include individuals with diverse skills** and expertise, meaning members from different departments who can provide unique insights into the entire value stream;
-- Include subject matter experts (SMEs) with in-depth knowledge of the specific process under review to propose effective solutions.
+- **Include subject matter experts (SMEs)** with in-depth knowledge of the specific process under review to propose effective solutions.

 #### 3. The Art of Gemba Walking: A Guide to Not Stumbling!
 The Gemba walk is a hands-on approach that involves going to the actual workplace to observe and understand processes.

-- Develop a checklist of areas to observe and questions to ask.
+- **Develop a checklist of areas to observe** and questions to ask.
 Ensure a focused approach to maximize the value of time on the ground.
 Perform a pre-analysis of accompanying process data for effective questioning;
-- Engage with Frontline Workers by asking questions and actively listening.
+- **Engage with frontline workers** by asking questions and actively listening.
 Encourage them to share their perspectives.
 Their insights are critical in understanding the real challenges and opportunities;
-- Observe the processes and workflows and act as a silent observer during processes and workflows.
+- **Observe the processes and workflows** and act as a silent observer during processes and workflows.
 Document any deviations, bottlenecks, or areas for improvement using checklists, photographs, or written notes;
-- Approach the Gemba walk with an open mind, ready for unexpected discoveries, and be willing to adjust preconceptions.
+- **Approach the Gemba walk with an open mind**, ready for unexpected discoveries, and be willing to adjust preconceptions.
 This ensures a better understanding of the work environment.

 These are the first 3 steps of our 12-step guide to a proper Kaizen event.
 In my next blog, we will go into the next 3 steps, which include Values Stream Mapping (VSM) and Root Cause Analysis (RCA).
 Two of my favourite tools.